CDDLeiden/QSPRpred/docs/features.rst

         :class:`~qsprpred.data.sources.data_source.DataSource`: Base class for data sources.

         Data sources are used to load data from a source programmatically.
-        An example may be found in the `tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/basics/data/data_collection_with_papyrus.ipynb>`_.
+        An example may be found in the `data collection with Papyrus tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/basics/data/data_collection_with_papyrus.ipynb>`_.

         .. tab-set::